opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 Because of implementation details, not all aggregator types can support concurrent segment search.
 To accommodate this, we have introduced a [`supportsConcurrentSegmentSearch()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/aggregations/AggregatorFactory.java#L123) method in the `AggregatorFactory` class to indicate whether a given aggregation type supports concurrent segment search.
 By default, this method returns `false`.
 Any aggregator that needs to support concurrent segment search must override this method in its own factory implementation.

-To ensure that a custom plugin-based `Aggregator` implementation works with the concurrent search path, plugin developers can verify their implementation with concurrent search enabled and then update the plugin to override the [`supportsConcurrentSegmentSearch()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/aggregations/AggregatorFactory.java#L123) method to return `true`.
+To ensure that a custom plugin-based `Aggregator` implementation functions with the concurrent search path, plugin developers can verify their implementation with concurrent search enabled and then update the plugin to override the [`supportsConcurrentSegmentSearch()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/aggregations/AggregatorFactory.java#L123) method to return `true`.

 ### Pluggable concurrent search deciders: ConcurrentSearchRequestDecider

 Introduced 2.17
 {: .label .label-purple }

-Plugin developers can customize the concurrent search decision making for `auto` mode by extending [`ConcurrentSearchRequestDecider`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java) and registering its factory through [`SearchPlugin#getConcurrentSearchRequestFactories()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/plugins/SearchPlugin.java#L148).
+Plugin developers can customize the concurrent search decision-making for `auto` mode by extending [`ConcurrentSearchRequestDecider`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java) and registering its factory through [`SearchPlugin#getConcurrentSearchRequestFactories()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/plugins/SearchPlugin.java#L148).
 The deciders are evaluated only if a request does not belong to any category listed in the [Limitations](#limitations) and [Other considerations](#other-considerations) sections.
 For more information about the decider implementation, see [the corresponding GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/15259).
 The search request is parsed using a `QueryBuilderVisitor`, which calls the [`ConcurrentSearchRequestDecider#evaluateForQuery()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java#L36) method of all the configured deciders for every node of the `QueryBuilder` tree in the search request.
 The final concurrent search decision is obtained by combining the decision from each decider returned by the [`ConcurrentSearchRequestDecider#getConcurrentSearchDecision()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java#L44) method.